fbosch/waybar-nixos-updates/README.md

 - `nix-update-boot-marker`: Used to detect system boot/resume events
 - `nix-update-update-flag`: Signals that your lock file has been updated
 - `nix-update-rebuild-flag`: Signals that your system has been rebuilt
+- `nix-update-updating-flag`: Signals that an update process is currently performing

 ### Waybar Integration